Connecting to an Apache ZooKeeper Cluster

-- Under Firewall Rules section, enter any additional IP addresses you wish to trust to the Apache ZooKeeper Allowed Addresses list.
+Under Firewall Rules section, enter any additional IP addresses you wish to trust to the ZooKeeper Allowed Addresses list.
+Click the Save button when you are finished.

 Note: If your cluster is running on AWS and using VPC peering and you would prefer that an AWS security group be allowed to connect rather than individual addresses, please raise a support request.
-Click the Save Cluster Settings button when you are finished.

-- The Connection Info page contains a list of your node addresses, authentication credentials to connect to your cluster and a connection example with a client that Apache ZooKeeper supports.
+- Instaclustr provides connection information and examples on the Connection Info page which can be accessed by clicking Connection Info under the navigation menu of your cluster.The Connection Info page contains a list of your node addresses, authentication credentials to connect to your cluster and a connection example with a client that Apache ZooKeeper supports.
 See Command Line for further details.